 The Aging Time value is a global value and represents the time that a networked device's MAC address will live in the switch's memory before being removed.
-The default value is 300s (5 minutes) (see Figure 28).
+The default value is 300s (5 minutes) (see Figure 30).

-To update the Aging Time value on the EtherWAN Managed Switch:
+To update the Aging Time value:

-- Click in the Error Disable Recovery text box at the top of the Port Security Dynamic-MAC page. - Type in the desired value.
+- 1. Click in the Error Disable Recovery text box at the top of the Port Security Dynamic-MAC page. - 2.
+Type in the desired value.
 Values can be from 0 to 65535 seconds.
 A value of 0 indicates that the port is not to return to normal operating condition until an administrator resets the port or the switch is restarted. - 3.
 Click on the Update Setting button.